zoidyzoidzoid/awesome-ebpf/readme.md

 - [libbpf](https://git.kernel.org/pub/scm/linux/kernel/git/davem/net-next.git/tree/tools/lib/bpf) - A C library used for handling BPF objects (programs and maps), and manipulating ELF object files containing them.
 It is shipped with the kernel and [mirrored on GitHub](https://github.com/libbpf/libbpf).
 - [libbpf-bootstrap](https://github.com/libbpf/libbpf-bootstrap) - Scaffolding for BPF application development with libbpf and BPF CO-RE.

+### Aya

+- [aya](https://github.com/aya-rs/aya) - A full Rust library for writing, loading, and managing eBPF programs and maps.
+It has a focus on developer experience and operability and supports writing eBPF programs in Rust and distributing library code over crates.io that can be shared between eBPF programs.
+Unlike other Rust eBPF implementations, Aya does not depend on libbpf and is 100% written in Rust.

+- [aya-template](https://github.com/aya-rs/aya-template) - Templates for writing BPF applications in Aya that can be used with [`cargo generate`](https://github.com/cargo-generate/cargo-generate).

 ### bpftool and Other Tools from the Kernel Tree

 - [bpftool](https://git.kernel.org/pub/scm/linux/kernel/git/bpf/bpf-next.git/tree/tools/bpf/bpftool) - Also some other tools in the kernel tree, under [linux/tools/net/](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/tools/net?h=v4.14) for versions earlier than 4.15, or [linux/tools/bpf/](https://git.kernel.org/pub/scm/linux/kernel/git/davem/net-next.git/tree/tools/bpf) after that: